-STAFF ANALYSIS: The proper standard of review for a motion for reconsideration is whether the motion identifies some material and relevant point of fact or law which was overlooked or which the Commission failed to consider in rendering its order.
+The proper standard of review for a motion for reconsideration is whether the motion identifies some material and relevant point of fact or law which was overlooked or which we failed to consider in rendering our order.
 See Diamond Cab Co. v.
 King, 146 So.
 2d 889 (Fla.
 1962); Pingree v.
 Quaintance, 394 So.
 2d 161 (Fla.
 1st DCA 1981).
 In a motion for reconsideration, it is not appropriate to reargue matters which have already been considered.
 Sherwood v.
 State, 111 So.
 2d 96 (Fla.
 3rd DCA 1959), citing State ex. rel.
 Jaytex Realty Co. v.
 Green, 105 So.
 2d 817 (Fla.
 1st DCA 1958).

-In its motion, MFS states that it seeks reconsideration of the Commission's decisions on geographic deaveraging of unbundled loop rates and compensation for call transport set forth in Order No. PSC-96-1532-FOF-TP.
-MFS asserts that the Commission misinterpreted its obligation under the Act to require geographically deaveraged loop rates and to institute reciprocal compensation for call transport.
-Each issue is addressed below.
+In its motion, MFS states that it seeks reconsideration of our decisions on geographic deaveraging of unbundled loop rates and compensation for call transport set forth in Order No. PSC-96-1532-FOF-TP.
+MFS asserts that we misinterpreted our obligation under the Act to require geographically deaveraged loop rates and to institute reciprocal compensation for call transport.
+We address each issue below.